thejoycekung/joyce.fyi/content/posts/deploy-custom.md

 This way, I didn't need a separate Action to install & run Hugo to build my site.
 In fact, I could get rid of that workflow completely and just *trust* Netlify to work.

 And since I was relying on Netlify for my pull requests, I figured I might as well use Netlify for the hosting of my actual site as well.
 Remembering how easy it was to hook it up the first time I did it, I went back and moved my setup (*again*, I know) to Netlify once more.
-I even configured my `netlify.toml` file to redirect from `joycekung.netlify.app` to my new domain:
+I even configured a `netlify.toml` file for the root of my published site[^two] to redirect from `joycekung.netlify.app` to my new domain:

 ```toml
 [[redirects]]